Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Automorphism Groups

-This matrix is not $H^0$-developed, since its determinant is nonzero.
-But further, it is not $H^1$-developed w.r.t. $G$.
-For if it were, we would have a homomorphism $G\to Mon(X,\mu_2)\times Mon(Y,\mu_2)$, taking the nontrivial element of $G$ to an anti-diagonal automorphism.
-But the only anti-diagonal automorphism of $A$ is $\pi(1)$ (up to an element of $Triv$), which has order $4$. \end{ex}
+This matrix is not $H^0$-developed, since all $H^0$ matrices in this case have determinant zero.
+Further, it is not $H^1$-developed w.r.t. $G$.
+For if it were, we would then must have a homomorphism $G\to Mon(X,\mu_2)\times Mon(Y,\mu_2)$, taking the nontrivial element of $G$ to an anti-diagonal automorphism.
+But the only anti-diagonal automorphism of $A$ is $\pi(1)$ (up to an element of $Triv$), which has order $4$.
+This is in fact a $\ZZ/2$ cocyclic matrix. \end{ex}

 \begin{prop} We have a filtration of abelian groups, closed under D-equivalence:

 \end{prop}